What Is Fibromyalgia?

 Unfortunately, as is the risk of most chronic pains, doctors can’t identify a specific cause for Fibromyalgia.
 However, the pain and other symptoms seem to occur due to triggers which can be stress, infection, or trauma.

 The main reason behind Fibromyalgia is not muscle pain.
-It is the increased sensitivity of nerves that has you aching due to the smallest reason.
+Instead, it is the increased sensitivity of nerves that has you aching due to the smallest reason.
 However, there are identified factors that could be causing Fibromyalgia.
 Below are a few.

 There are many theories behind the efforts of understanding the cause of Fibromyalgia pain.
 However, these are still being tested.
-Nothing is specific as of yet.
+Therefore, nothing can be concluded as yet.

 This condition tends to be common in families.
 In other words, in the case of one person being diagnosed, the rest of the family are at a high risk of attracting Fibromyalgia.